 - Contributing to the delinquency of a minor

 - Supervising or aiding a prostitute

-Each of these charges come with different penalties.
-Some charges, like pandering, may lead to up to eight years of time in state prison.
+Each of these charges comes with different penalties.
+Some offenses, like pandering, may lead to up to eight years of time in state prison.
 This penalty often applies if an individual was engaging in pandering with a minor.
-Note that some of these crimes require individuals to register as a sex offender after a conviction.
+Note that some of these crimes require individuals to register as sex offenders after a conviction.

 Defenses for Charges of Enticing a Child to Prostitution

 Building a defense for PC 266 charges may help you avoid a conviction in California.
 There are several ways a criminal defense lawyer in Los Angeles may help you.
 Your lawyer may focus on your specific needs after an arrest to help you show that:

 - There was no minor

 You did Not Entice a Minor

 Sometimes people are falsely accused of a crime.
 This can occur either through malice of their accuser or as a simple mistake.
 If you did not entice a minor to engage in prostitution, you should not be found guilty.